manutter51/barnum/README.md

     (ev/fire :some-event :data-1 "Some data", :data-2 "More data")

-The `fire` function returns a future representing the collected results returned by the handlers for that event, in last-to-first order.
+The `fire` function returns the collected results of all the handlers for that event, in last-to-first order.
 To get the result of the last handler to fire, just call `first` on the seq.
+By default, events are handled synchronously, but you can easily trigger asynchronous event handling by wrapping `fire` inside a `future`.

 ### Validating event parameters